Colon Cancer Screening for St. Petersburg, FL, Residents

 Participating in colon cancer screening at Moffitt Cancer Center in Tampa is a great way for St. Petersburg, Florida, residents to take charge of their health.
 Because Moffitt is a high-volume cancer center, the oncologists in our Gastrointestinal Oncology Program see a large number of patient each year, and have unparalleled experience in the screening, diagnosis and treatment of colon cancer.

 Colon cancer screening can detect precancerous and cancerous changes in the colon long before the cancer has progressed to cause any noticeable symptoms.
-Those over the age of 50, as well as individuals who are at a higher risk of developing colon cancer, are highly encouraged to participate in regular colon cancer screening.
+Those age 45 and over, as well as individuals who are at a higher risk of developing colon cancer, are highly encouraged to participate in regular colon cancer screening.
 When detected in its earliest stages, colon cancer has more treatment options available, and the treatment is more likely to achieve a favorable outcome and result in a better quality of life.

 For St. Petersburg, FL, area patients, Moffitt offers several virtually risk-free methods of colon cancer screening some of which include:

 - Standard colonoscopy – After the patient is sedated, a flexible tube with a small camera attached to the end (colonoscope) is inserted into the patient’s rectum, displaying a real-time image on an external monitor.
 The physician then examines the colon and rectum for polyps and other abnormalities.